 'Duchamp showed the usefulness of addition (moustache).
-Rauschenberg showed the function of subtraction (De Kooning).'
-John Cage ('26 statements re.
+Rauschenberg showed the function of subtraction (De Kooning).' - John Cage ('26 statements re.
 Duchamp', 1963)

-At this point I came to the realization how closely my working method is related to the early works of the founders of conceptual art.
-I had a general knowledge about the history of conceptual art in the back of my head that now have been deepened by analysing the language they have established in their works.
-I think that the artists of my generation take it granted to speak this language, to use their toolset without being conciseness about it - at least this my personal case.
-Evidently the legacy of the origins of conceptual art is tangible in the works of mine.
-Even though conceptual art's main aim was to change the concept of traditional art and leave it completely behind, many artists directly referenced today's most celebrated traditional painting and art object:Da Vinci's Mona Lisa (Duchamp, Dalí, Warhol).

-Certainly I mean something that goes beyond 'All art (after Duchamp) is conceptual (in nature) because art only exists conceptually.'
-(Joseph Kosuth: Art after Philosophy) The toolset of my projects and some particular works from this era shows direct relation and resemblance.
-This chapter will be examining this relation though juxtaposing descriptions of my own and works from that era.
+At this point I came to the realization how closely my method is related to the early works of the founders of conceptual art.
+I had a general knowledge about the history of conceptual art in the back of my head that now have been deepened by analysing the language they have established.
+Evidently the legacy of the origins of conceptual art is tangible in the my practise.
+'All art (after Duchamp) is conceptual (in nature) because art only exists conceptually.' (in Osborne: Joseph Kosuth - Art after Philosophy) The toolset of my projects and some particular works from this era shows direct relation and resemblance.
+This chapter examines this relation though juxtaposing descriptions of my own and works from this era.